FAQ

 2. Avoiding re-usage of credentials

-a.
 After five minutes, each OCI-conformant presentation of a Verifiable Credential expires.
-Enforcing this short timespan avoids re-usage of credentials for unintended purposes.
+Enforcing this short timespan prevents re-usage of credentials for unintended purposes.

 Operational FAQ

-• The OCI architecture and onboarding processes are designed to make it as easy as possible for Trading Partners and VRS providers to get started and maintain credentialing as part of their business processes.
+• This should not be a heavy lift.
+OCI-compliant vendors’ onboarding processes are designed to make it as easy as possible for Trading Partners and VRS providers to get started and maintain credentialing as part of their business processes.

 For VRS providers, the integration with their customers’ digital wallets is fully API-based.
 Implementation of credentialing into existing processes should not cause any significant disruptions.

-Trading Partners should not need to involve IT professionals, as no IT system integration is required thanks to their VRS provider’s API-facilitated integration.
+Trading Partners should not need to involve IT specialists, as no IT system integration is required thanks to their VRS provider’s API-facilitated integration.

 • Setting up credentialing is often initiated by the DSCSA compliance or serialization team.
 For onboarding, staff with access to notarized corporate documents and held licenses or registrations also need to be involved.
 This may be your administrative or legal teams for information regarding the organization’s identity and your compliance or licensing registration teams for licensure information.